The Biggest Bundle of Them All: Production

 Director Ken Annakin recalled that ten days into pre-production of the film, then titled The Italian Caper, a story reader from MGM discovered an old script in their archives that had the same story as the film, and that script was currently being filmed as The Happening by producer Sam Spiegel for Columbia Pictures.
 Producer Josef Shaftel met Spiegel with the result that he had to give up his 15% share of the profits, Spiegel had the power to approve every page of the shooting script, and the film, retitled The Biggest Bundle of Them All would not be released until six months after The Happening (which had a delayed release).

 Filming began in April 1966.
-Female lead Raquel Welch had just made Fantastic Voyage and One Million Years BC, but the latter had not been released.
+Female lead Raquel Welch had just made Fantastic Voyage and One Million Years B.C., but the latter had not been released.
 She signed to make Fathom while shooting Biggest Bundle.

 "I didn't get to know Raquel Welch too well - we didn't have too many scenes together," said Edward G. Robinson.
 "I must say she has quite a body.
 She has been the product of a good publicity campaign.
 I hope she lives up to it because a body will only take you so far."

 Male lead Robert Wagner was under contract to Universal who loaned him out to make the film.

 The interior scenes were filmed at the Cinecittà studios in Rome.
-The movie was released in France as "La Bande à César".
-The B-17 airplane used was B-17G-85VE 44-8846 and actual World War II combat veteran aircraft.
-Currently being flown by the Amicale Jean-Baptiste Salis Museum.
+The movie was released in France as La Bande à César.
+The B-17 airplane used was B-17G-85VE 44-8846, an actual World War II combat veteran aircraft currently being flown by the Amicale Jean-Baptiste Salis Museum.

 Annakin later recalled that Welch "tended to wing her lines a little bit and would keep us waiting, and I wasn't going to stand for any of this, so we had a big showdown quite early in the picture.
 I just said to her: `Unless you know your lines and come on time when you're called, I'm going to make sure I use you for the absolute minimum of time.
 I shan't do any closeups.
 I shall just do medium and long shots of you.'
 And, of course, being the woman she was, she was very co-operative after that!"

 Soundtrack

 The opening song, "Most of All There's You", sung by Johnny Mathis was written by Riz Ortolani with lyrics by Norman Newell.
-The title song,"The Biggest Bundle of Them All" was sung by the Animals; it was co-written by Ritchie Cordell and Sal Trimachi.
+The title song, "The Biggest Bundle of Them All" was sung by the Animals; it was co-written by Ritchie Cordell and Sal Trimachi.